 Google Search Console

 Getting crawled by Google is pretty easy, they are very, very efficient in gathering new pages.
-A couple tweets, a link or two on Google plus, you’re crawled.
-To rank well in a Google search is another story and it takes a mixture of ingredients including the above mentioned foundation plus pagespeed and mobile friendliness.
+A couple tweets, a post or 2 through your Google My Business console, you’re crawled.
+To rank well in a Google search is another story and it takes a mixture of ingredients including the above mentioned foundation plus:

 For those of you who have had a website for a while but it’s just not very optimized, that’s ok.
 Since your URL’s have been around longer you have a little advantage.
 It’s reasonable to assume that the longer a website has been online the more useful it is.
 I think longevity will become more important and backlinks will become less so in the future.
 Back-links are often a misleading factor and their numbers may be manipulated so it stands to reason their value will decrease in the future.